-Estate tax data is the other key data source used in this paper.42 It plays an essential role for several reasons.
-First, because of various data imperfections (e.g. regarding national wealth estimates), we thought that it was important to compute two independent measures of inheritance flows: one "economic flow" indirect measure (based upon national wealth estimates and mortality tables, as described above) and one "fiscal flow" direct measure.
-The fiscal flow is a direct measure in the sense that it was obtained simply by dividing the observed aggregate bequest and gift flow reported to the tax administration (with a few corrections, see below) by national income, and therefore makes no use at all of national wealth estimates.
-Next, we need estate tax data in order to compute the gift-bequest ratio $v_t = V_t^{f0}/B_t^{f0}$, and in order to obtain reliable, long-run data on the age-wealth profile and to compute
+Estate tax data are the other key data source used in this article.33 They play an essential role for several reasons.
+First, because of various data imperfections (e.g., regarding national wealth estimates), we thought that it was important to compute two independent measures of inheritance flows: one "economic flow" indirect measure (based on national wealth estimates and mortality tables, as described) and one "fiscal flow" direct measure.
+The fiscal flow is a direct measure in the sense that it was obtained simply by dividing the observed aggregate bequest and gift flow reported to the tax administration (with a few corrections, see following discussion) by national income, and therefore makes no use at all of national wealth estimates.
+Next, we need estate tax data to compute the gift-bequest ratio $v_t = V_t^{f0}/B_t^{f0}$, and to obtain reliable, long-run data on the age-wealth profile and compute the μ_t ratio.
+Finally, we also use estate tax data to know the age structure of decedents, heirs, donors, and donees, which we need for our simulations.